 Scalability.
 The experiments we used for this work were realized on medium-sized applications (Mondrian totals 2 000 methods and 20 000 lines of codes approximately).
-The visualizations were produced on a screen with a resolution of 1440 x 900 pixels.
+The visualization were produced on a screen with a resolution of 1440×900 pixels.
 The largest execution was three screens large.
-Zooming out is hardly a practical solution: classes and methods need to be significantly reduced to make more than 200 classes fit in one screen.
-Bertin [17] assessed that a good practice is to offer a visualization that can be grasped at one glance, without the need to scroll or move around.
-The layout we have adopted are well-suited for medium-sized applications.
-We have no evidence that our approach does not scale since we have not encountered an application in Pharo that is sufficiently large to invalid our assumptions.
-We can however discuss several strategies to deal with the potential scalability issues of our approach.
+Zooming out is hardly a practical solution: classes and methods needs to be significantly reduced to make more than 200 classes fit in one screen.
+Bertin [16] assessed that a good practice is to offer a visualization that can be grasped at one glance, without need to scrolling or moving around.
+The layout we have adopted are optimal for medium-sized applications.